Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 Secondly, edits and deletions could be tied to individual user accounts.
 The current system (of anyone being able to edit or delete any track) is simply not viable in the real world, and leaves the app open to being exploited and possibly destroyed by a single malicious user.

 In addition, a use authentication system would enable more ‘social’ features.
 This could be a messaging systems within the app that allows users to communicate with each other, as well as possibly a ‘friend’ or ‘follower’ system, which users could use to engage with fellow DesertIsland users to discuss uploads and music in general.

+**Redundant ‘date_added_raw’ and ‘date_added’ fields**

+This refers to the schema of the database.
+Currently, there are two fields used to store data on the date that a track was uploaded.
+The field ‘date_added_raw’ is the Python format, whereas ‘date_added’ is a human-readable format.
+I’m aware it’s probably best to just store this data in raw format in the database, and then make it human-readable in the template or within app.py, thus eliminating the need for an extra field.
+This is how I would develop the app now, however, when I made the database this was very early on in the development process and my knowledge of Flask, MongoDB and databases in general is not what it is after making the project.
+I decided to keep the database schema in its current state in order to save time.

 ## How Existing Features Fulfil User Requirements
 This section details how the features implemented in the current release of the project meet the requirements for the users discussed in the UX section.